 - Find WiFi password on Windows 10 with Command Prompt

-Find Wi-Fi password using Control Panel
+Find WiFi password on Windows 10 with Control Panel

 Open Control Panel on Windows 10.

 Click the Change adapter settings option from the left pane.

 Click the Wireless Properties button.

 In the “Network security key” field, check the Show characters option to view the WiFi password on Windows 10.